-WritePad is a full suite of comprehensive applications designed to increase efficiency and maximize patient care in practices of all sizes.
-WritePad includes a full EMR, patient scheduling, and picture archiving capabilities, and is available as an on-premise or Web-based solution.
-It was developed to support providers in many different specialties, including anesthesiology, physical therapy, pain management, and chiropractic, among others.
+WritePad is a suite of applications designed to increase efficiency and improve patient care in practices.
+The solution includes a full EMR, patient scheduling, and picture archiving capabilities, and is available as an on-premise or cloud-based solution.
+The software was developed to support providers in many different specialties, including anesthesiology, physical therapy, pain management, and chiropractic, among others.

-WritePad gives users the ability to generate visit notes and track patients’ records from any tablet, PC, or laptop.
-WritePad also offers true text randomization, which is unique in the marketplace.
-This verbiage randomization feature helps vary reports' phrasing if the doctor sees multiple patients suffering from the same ailment, in the same day.
-WritePad has hundreds of customizable templates and report generation takes mere seconds.
+WritePad gives users the ability to generate visit notes and track patients’ records from tablet, PC, or laptop.
+The application has hundreds of customizable templates that helps in report generation.

-We like WritePad because it is a fully scalable solution, making it a great option for practices that want a system to grow with their business.
-WritePad can be expanded with program modules, adding features that are not available in the basic edition.
-One of these modules is called Virtual Physician’s Assistant (VPA), which was created to streamline the traditional intake practices and reduce paperwork.
-Users also have access to custom content modules that can save time and streamline the documentation of patient visits.
+WritePad is a fully scalable solution, making it an option for practices that want a system to grow with their business.
+The application can be expanded with program modules, adding features that are not available in the basic edition.
+One of these modules is called Virtual Physician’s Assistant (VPA), which streamlines traditional intake practices and reduces paperwork.
+Users have access to custom content modules that can save time and streamline the documentation of patient visits.

 WritePad is HIPAA compliant and offers advanced security checks with password authentication, as well as the ability to integrate with fingerprint biometric technology.

 Ryan from South Georgia Chiropractic

 Employees number: 2-10 employees

 Very poor experience.
 Terrible customer service to go along with an inefficient product.